Pallavi Subhash: Films

 In 2003 Pallavi Subhash starred alongside Vijay Patkar in the Marathi movie Polisachi Bayko directed by Mansingh Pawar.
 Its a comedy drama film in which a submissive policeman who likes to keep his boss happy is stunned when his wife lands a better-paying job, written by Omkar.

 She made her film debut in 2005 in the Marathi film Kunku Zale Vairi directed by Nagesh Darak and she was nominated for the 'Best Actress Zee Gaurav Award' for her performance in the film.
 She also played a role in Mandar Shinde's comedy Marathi film No Problem in the same year where Navin Prabhakar, Jeetendra Joshi and Savita Malpekar were in the lead role.

 Subhash played a lead role in Manoj Palrecha's 2006 Marathi film Sage Soyare alongside Sonali Kulkarni, Pankaj Vishnu and Vilas Ujawane.
-In the same year she also starred alongside Ankush Chaudhary, Jitendra Joshi, Sushant Shellar, Yatin Karyekar, Shakuntala Nare and Amit Phalke in the Marathi film Aaila Re!! directed by Deepak Naidu.
+In the same year she also starred alongside Ankush Chaudhari, Jitendra Joshi, Sushant Shellar, Yatin Karyekar, Shakuntala Nare and Amit Phalke in the Marathi film Aaila Re!! directed by Deepak Naidu.

 In 2008 classic Marathi movie Mee Sansar Mandite directed by Vishwanath Chauhan released.
 In this film Subhash starred alongside Alka Kubal-Aathalye, Ashok Shinde, Ravindra Berde and Suhasini Deshpande.

-After seven years she made a comeback to films with three Marathi projects, Atul Kale's Asa Mee Ashi Tee opposite Sachit Patil, Tejas Deoskar's Premasutra opposite Sandeep Kulkarni and Gashmeer Mahajan's Dhava Dhava Khun Khun.
-Asa Mee Ashi Tee and Premasutra were romantic films.
+After seven years she made a comeback to films with three Marathi projects, Atul Kale's Asa Mee Ashi Tee opposite Sachit Patil, Tejas Deoskar's Premsutra opposite Sandeep Kulkarni and Gashmeer Mahajani's Dhava Dhava Khun Khun.
+Asa Mee Ashi Tee and Premsutra were romantic films.
 In the former she played an urban career oriented Punjabi girl for which she had to speak Marathi with a Punjabi accent and a Goan Catholic girl named Saniya in the latter.
 She had shot for two films in the past with actor Sachit Patil but both the films didn't make it to the theaters.
 She also acted in a Tamil film Om with Arjun Sarja. and then in a Kannada film Rascal but both could not be released.

 In 2014 Subhash appeared in Sachin Kundalkar’s film Happy Journey.
 In this film Atul Kulkarni and Priya Bapat were in the lead roles and the film grossed nearly ₹4Crore (US$560,000) at the box office.